Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Solution-3.md

 - Lack of real-time visibility across customer orders, inventory levels, and internal approvals.
 - Growing concern about *data security*, prompting leadership to insist on a secure, compliant platform.

-To address these challenges, a solution built on *Power Platform* using *Microsoft Dataverse* was proposed to centralize and secure business data, automate approvals, and enhance process visibility across the organization.
+To address these challenges, a solution built on Power Platform using Microsoft Dataverse was proposed to centralize and secure business data, automate approvals, and enhance process visibility across the organization.

 ---

-### *Creating the Data Source with Microsoft Dataverse*
+### Creating the Data Source with Microsoft Dataverse

 To operationalize this solution, the following data model is proposed.
-It is tailored to support the company’s customer management, order tracking, inventory monitoring, and approval workflows—all in one secure platform.
+It is tailored to support the company’s customer management, order tracking, inventory monitoring, and approval workflows, all in one secure platform.

 ---